Sweden–Ukraine relations

 Sweden–Ukraine relations are foreign relations between Sweden and Ukraine.

 Diplomatic relations between the two countries were established on 13 January 1992.
 Sweden has an embassy in Kyiv and an honorary consulate in Kakhovka.
 Ukraine has an embassy in Stockholm.
+Sweden is a member of the NATO and the European Union which Ukraine applied for in 2022.
 Both countries are members of the OSCE, Council of Europe, World Trade Organization and United Nations.

 Historical relations

 The first documented contacts between the people of Scandinavia and the Slavic territories of Ukraine are the Varangian journeys to what they called Garðaríki.
 One of these Varangians was Rurik who according to the Primary Chronicle was the founder of the Rurik Dynasty which ruled Kievan Rus until the 14th century.
 Relations between the Swedish kings and Kievan Rus were close for many centuries and Yaroslav I the Wise was also married to king Olof Skötkonung's daughter Ingigerd Olofsdotter.

 According to the Normanist theory, the Kievan Rus is thought to have adopted its name from the Varangian elite, which was first mentioned in the 830s in the Annals of Saint Bertan.
 The Annals recount that Holy Roman Emperor Louis II's court at Ingelheim, in 839 (the same year as the first appearance of Varangians in Constantinople), was visited by a delegation from the Byzantine emperor.
 The delegates included two men who called themselves "Rhos" ("Rhos vocari dicebant").
 Louis inquired about their origins and learned that they were Swedes.
 Fearing that they were spies for their brothers, the Danes, he incarcerated them.
 They were also mentioned in the 860s by Byzantine Patriarch Photius under the name, "Rhos."